ARCPs for GP Trainees

 Table of Contents

 The ARCP panel seeks to confirm that all GP trainees undertaking specialist training are progressing satisfactorily.
 Specifically, that trainees are developing the required capabilities and skills at the expected rate and that the necessary evidence to support progression is present.
-A review needs to take place at least once every 12 working months (not including maternity leave, sick leave, etc.)
+A review needs to take place at least once every 12 working months (not including parental leave, sick leave, etc.)

 Stage 1 consists of the screen review where the ePortfolio is assessed by the ARCP panel members: the panel Chair who is a GP Associate Postgraduate Dean, and two panel members who will be either GP APDs, TPDs or Educational Supervisors.
 The progress of each trainee is assessed exclusively by the evidence present in the eportfolio and no other documentation is considered.

 The panel will assess and feedback regarding the quality of the Educational Supervisor's report (ESR).

 - For general information about panels and the assessment process, see the RCGP website.